kujiraOo/express-proxy/README.md

 ```
 {
-    "port": 80, // port at which server will listen
+    // port at which server will listen
+    "port": 80,

-    "ssl": false, // if set to true, an HTTPS server will be created
+    // if set to true, an HTTPS server will be created
+    "ssl": false,

-    "endpoint": "localhost", // endpoint to proxy all the requests to
+    // endpoint to proxy all the requests to
+    "endpoint": "localhost",

-    "endpointPort": 80, // endpoint's port
+    // endpoint's port
+    "endpointPort": 8080,

-    "endpointSSL": false, // if set to true, a secure connection will be established to the endpoint
+     // if set to true, a secure connection will be established to the endpoint
+    "endpointSSL": false,

-    "secureSSL": true // if set to false, the certificates from the endpoint won't be verifyed
+    // if set to false, the certificates from the endpoint won't be verifyed
+    "secureSSL": true

+    // if path string is specified, the server will response to all unknown
+    // requests with the specified file
+    "respondWith": false | "/path/to/file/to/respond/with"
 }
 ```